-- 1. On any segment or segments of the Specified Routes, a Designated Airline may perform international air transportation without any limitation as to change at any point on the Specified Route, in type or number of aircraft operated, provided that in the outbound direction the transportation beyond such point is a continuation of the transportation from the Territory of the Contracting Party that has designated the Airline and, in the inbound direction, the transportation to the Territory of the Contracting Party that has designated the Airline is a continuation of the transportation from beyond such point. - 2.
-For the purpose of Change of Aircraft operations, a Designated Airline may use its own equipment and, subject to national regulations, leased equipment, and may operate under commercial and/or cooperative marketing arrangements with other Airlines. - 3.
-A Designated Airline may use different or identical flight numbers for the sectors of its Change of Aircraft operations.
+- 1. On any segment or segments of the Specified Routes, the Designated Airline(s) may perform International Air Transportation without any limitation as to change at any point on the Specified Route, in type or number of aircraft operated, provided that in the outbound direction the transportation beyond such point is a continuation of the transportation from the Territory of the Contracting Party that has Designated the Airline(s) and, in the inbound direction, the transportation to the Territory of the Contracting Party that has designated the Airline(s) is a continuation of the transportation from beyond such point. - 2.
+For the purpose of Change of Aircraft operations, the Designated Airline may use its own equipment and, subject to national regulations, leased equipment, or equipment of an other Airline under a commercial arrangement and may operate under commercial and/or cooperative marketing arrangements with (an) other Airline(s). - 3.
+The Designated Airline may use different or identical flight numbers for the sectors of its Change of Aircraft operations.